listenchatremix/listenchatremix.github.io/index.md

         </td>
     </tr>
     <tr>
-        <td colspan="2" style="text-align: left; width: 50%;">**Text prompt E:** *"I'd like you to decrease the siren volume, lower the sound of the toilet flushing, reduce the volume of the speaker with normal pitch, and boost the volume of the speaker with high pitch."*</td>
+        <td colspan="2" style="text-align: left; width: 50%;">"I'd like you to decrease the siren volume, lower the sound of the toilet flushing, reduce the volume of the speaker with normal pitch, and boost the volume of the speaker with high pitch."*</td>
-        <td colspan="2" style="text-align: left; width: 50%;">**Text prompt F:** *"Please raise the sound level of the high-pitched speaker, remove the speaker with typical pitch, and erase the siren sound."*</td>
+        <td colspan="2" style="text-align: left; width: 50%;">"Please raise the sound level of the high-pitched speaker, remove the speaker with typical pitch, and erase the siren sound."*</td>
     </tr>
     <tr>
         <th style="width: 25%; text-align: left;">Remixed Mixture E</th>